Censorship of the Bible: Afghanistan

+Bibles are not sold publicly.
+Converting to Christianity is viewed as a serious offense, potentially punishable by death.
+Islamic laws related to Christianity are enforced by the Taliban-led government, local community members, and the offender's family.

 Libya

-Importing & distributing Bibles is illegal, as is evangelism.
+Importing and distributing Bibles is illegal, as is evangelism.

 Malaysia

-The Prime Minister clarified in April 2005 that there was no ban on Bibles translated into Malay, although they are required to be stamped with a disclaimer "Not for Muslims".
+The Prime Minister clarified in April 2005 that there was no ban on Bibles translated into Malay, although they are required to be stamped with a disclaimer reading "Not for Muslims".
 The word translated in English as "God" is translated as "Allah" in some Malay Bibles, which is illegal as non-Muslims are prohibited from using the term "Allah."
-In March 2010, the Malaysian Home Ministry seized 30,000 Malay language bibles from a port in Kuching, Sarawak.
+In March 2010, the Malaysian Home Ministry seized 30,000 Malay-language Bibles from a port in Kuching, Sarawak.

-A lawsuit was filed by the Roman Catholic Archdiocese of Kuala Lumpur against the Government of Malaysia at the High Court of Malaya to seek a declaratory relief that the word "Allah" should not be exclusive to Islam.
-However, in 2014 the Federal Court of Malaysia ruled that non-Muslims could not use the term "Allah," and 321 Bibles were subsequently seized.
+A lawsuit was filed by the Roman Catholic Archdiocese of Kuala Lumpur against the Government of Malaysia at the High Court of Malaya to seek declaratory relief that the word "Allah" should not be exclusive to Islam.
+However, in 2014, the Federal Court of Malaysia ruled that non-Muslims could not use the term "Allah", and 321 Bibles were subsequently seized.

 Maldives

 According to the UK government, it is an offense to import Bibles into the Maldives due to local Islamic religious laws.